iris-kurapaty/Back-Propogation-Architectural-Basics/README.md

 ## Part 1 - Back Propogation

 This part expands on how Back Propogation works.
-We take an example with 2 inputs and 2 outputs and 1 hidden layer. (image below)\
+We take an example with 2 inputs and 2 outputs and 1 hidden layer. (image below)

 The foward calculations the network uses are shown in block 1.
 We know the inputs & outputs and we need to learn what our weights will be so that when i1 and i2 are inputs, our model should give us outputs o1 and o2.
-The initial weights are random and by minimising the difference between the actual outputs & model outputs as we try to bring the inital random weights closer to the weights we need them to be.
+The initial weights are random and by minimising the difference between the actual outputs & model outputs, we try to bring the inital random weights closer to the weights we need them to be.
 Backward propogation helps us with that.
-Once we understand the value of Loss (differnece in outputs) we try to minimize it for each weight.
-This done by using partial derviate of Loss for each weight.
+Once we understand the value of Loss (E_total in Block 1) we try to minimize it for each weight.
+This done by using partial derivative of Loss for each weight.
 It gives the direction & magnitude our weights need to change.
-Block 3 and 6 display the calculations for each weight.
+Block 3 and 6 display the calculations or partial derivative of Loss for each weight.
 We update them using the formula $w_{t+1}$ = $w_t-(learningRate)*(dEtotal/dw_t) $

 ![image](https://github.com/iris-kurapaty/Back-Propogation-Architectural-Basics/assets/52544352/1cb2bf28-15cf-42a3-a5a2-572b0c2fa957)

 ![image](https://github.com/iris-kurapaty/Back-Propogation-Architectural-Basics/assets/52544352/03e6dd7b-1c4f-4daf-8001-27f4d848b299)

-### Error Results with Diff Learning Rates
+### Error Results with Different Learning Rates

+The images below shows the rate of change of Loss with each iteration.

 1. For Learning rate 0.1\
   ![image](https://github.com/iris-kurapaty/Back-Propogation-Architectural-Basics/assets/52544352/097f111d-6bde-4265-bb7f-2d3a311bda61)